-Medical Student Elective Opportunities:
+Medical Student Program

 We offer medical students the opportunity to work with highly skilled clinicians and surgeons, who are at the forefront of groundbreaking work in Ophthalmology.

-- OPT 499 Ophthalmology Research: Research in Ophthalmology - course duration will be determined.
+Research in Ophthalmology -- Course duration will be determined.
 This rotation is 100% research, and must have the consent of the instructor.
 The rotation consists of individual research on selected topics in optics, visual psychophysics, clinical ophthalmology, or basic research relevant to ophthalmology.
 This rotation is open to all students and is also recommended to students planning to enter the field of ophthalmology.

 Orientation begins at the beginning of every two weeks.
-To enroll please contact Ms. VaShon Elmer by email:firstname.lastname@example.org.
+To enroll please contact Ms. VaShon Elmer at email@example.com.